C0deWiser/polyglot/readme.md

 ### Dashboard Authorization

 Polyglot exposes a dashboard at the /polyglot URI.
 By default, you will only be able to access this dashboard in the local environment.

+> It is not recommended to use Polyglot in non-local environments, as Polyglot modifies files in `resources/lang`.

 However, within your `app/Providers/PolyglotServiceProvider.php` file, there is an authorization gate definition.
 This authorization gate controls access to Polyglot in non-local environments.
 You are free to modify this gate as needed to restrict access to your Polyglot installation.

     /**
      * Register the Polyglot gate.